EU07 and EP07

 Efforts to design and build electric locomotives for passenger and express trains in Poland after WWII were not entirely successful.
 EP02, which in fact was a derivative of pre-war EL.100 of British origin, had poor running qualities and was never considered wholly suitable for large-scale production; only eight examples were built and their service was comparatively short.
 Next electric passenger locomotives were imported from Sweden, East Germany, Czechoslovakia and UK.

 In the meantime, indigenous (although based on Soviet VL22M) ET21 freight locomotive went into production at Pafawag (pre-war Linke-Hofmann) in Wrocław in 1957.
 This machine was considered successful and certainly paved the way for more advanced designs.
 It was, however, decided to build a license locomotive rather than develop an entirely new one.
-The choice fell on British EU06, of which twenty examples were delivered in 1961.
+The choice fell on British EU06, of which twenty examples had been ordered in 1961.
 From the very beginning it was stipulated that license agreement should follow immediately and until 1965 PKP should have received about 100 examples built in Wrocław under factory designation 4E.
 These plans turned out over-optimistic.
 First locomotive, with service number EU07-001, was rolled out in December 1964 and accepted for service tests in April 1965.
-Large-scale production started two years later.
+Until the end of 1966 only four EU07s were accepted and sixteen followed in 1967.
+Large-scale production started the next year.

 Despite new service designation, EU07 did not differ much from British-built EU06 and had similar performance and appearance.
 Differences concerned mainly those items of equipment that had already been manufactured in Poland and thus were not covered by license agreement (such as compressors or heating devices).
 Service designation implies that this machine was suitable both for passenger and freight trains, but from the very beginning was seldom used for freight service.
 In fact, due to its introduction, it was possible in 1970 to withdraw ET21s from passenger traffic, for which they were certainly not well suited.